chriskrycho/v5.chriskrycho.com/site/journal/2024/PSA on Blockquotes.md

 ---

-Public service announcement: please do not use `blockquote` where you really mean some kind of admonition or callout.
+Public service announcement: please do not use `<blockquote>` (including by using the `>` form in blockquote which *creates* a `<blockquote>`) where you really mean some kind of admonition or callout.
 (This is the biggest accessibility consequence I can think of from Markdown’s limited vocabulary.)
 Use an actual admonition if your Markdown engine supports it, or custom <abbr title="HyperText Markup Language">HTML</abbr> otherwise.

 Why?
 Because people reading your site with assistive technology like VoiceOver will not see the visual presentation of your block quote (however much it looks like an admonition); they will simply hear it narrated as a quote.
 (Yes, people who need to use screen readers are used to working around that.
 No, that does  not mean we should accept the _status quo_ as “good enough”.)